 14. Is it OK for women to make announcements, or give mission reports or personal testimonies during the worship service?

-I would discourage it, not because it’s necessarily a violation of Scripture for the woman, but because there seems to be a tragic dearth of male leadership in the church in general.
+Second, there seems to be a tragic dearth of male leadership in the church in general.
 So many men are either too lazy or too afraid to lead, or they see very few examples of what leadership by a godly man looks like.
 I think it would be great for the pastor to sometimes ask men who need to learn leadership skills to dip a toe in the water by leading a prayer during church, and at other times ask a spiritually mature man to model leadership skills by leading prayer during worship.
 Sometimes, these kinds of situations aren’t about women’s roles, but men’s needs.

 16. Should women serve as worship leaders?
 What about singing solos, singing in the choir, playing an instrument, etc.?